How to Help Your Teen Daughter With Body Image Issues

 - Remind daughters that the women they see on Instagram and in advertisements are photoshopped and make-upped to the high heavens, and that normal people do not look like that.

 “Parents should convey the message that it’s really common for girls when they are hitting adolescence, to gain a bit of weight.
 It will even out.
-But the most important thing is for them to not focus on their weight and to focus on taking care of themselves and making healthy choices,” says Doukas.
+But the most important thing is for them to not focus on their weight and to focus on taking care of themselves and making healthy choices,” Doukas says.

-Parents also need to be explicit about the harms of advertising and even, at this point, social media.
+Parents also need to be explicit about the harms of advertising and social media.
 Although images of photoshopped women in advertisements or on Instagram don’t literally cause eating disorders or similar issues, they can make young girls feel inadequate and lead to poor self-esteem.

 “Girls should know that the models that they see are either wearing a ton of makeup or that images of them are retouched,” Doukas says.
 “The bottom line is, as a parent, you have to help your daughter feel good about herself — feel good about herself for who she is, not how she looks.”